stretch07/stretch07/README.md

 - 👋 Hi, I’m Pablo
 - 👀 I’m interested in web development and web os's such as Windows99, which I am programming at the moment.
 For insider access, contact me.
 - 🌱 I’m currently mastering JavaScript and the document object model (DOM)
 - ✨ Something fun about me is that 🐐's are my favorite animal
-- 📫 How to reach me - idk... do you need to?
 ![](https://komarev.com/ghpvc/?username=its-pablo)